ExeVirus/Keyboard-Kingdom/README.md

 I figure it won't be too rediculous considering that my game loop is "detect keys", move up to 100 things left, do collision detections, handle callbacks, done.

 So I guess my next step is get hello world made: background image + keyboard image for layout (It'll probably just be static and 16:9 scale in a 1280x720 screen) + Kingdom image for the left four keys + detection of keydown events across the 53 total keys in the first go of this.
 The first four keys will result in a number go up, and the other keys will merely create an animatied explosion when pressed.
 No enemies yet.

+### Days 6-10:

+Not much, mostly just made the thing fit to screen and use 1080p by default for internal resolution, Learned a bit about Webfont loading and got that working so I can use Google fonts, which is nice.

+### Day 11:

+Alrighty, my first real work day!
+Got a "Menu scene" with "ENTER" keyboard input, that loads the "Main" game scene, and that main scene can take data from the start() command from the menu scene.
+Figured out centering text and how to split everything up into separate js files because it's hard to keep everything separated otherwise.
+Will see how hard sharing data is...

+Also considered fullscreen, but then the escape key won't be available for pause, just gotta think that idea through...

+### Day 12: